jefe101073/RestaurantReviews/JMCCANN_README.md

 3. Open a Package Manager Console under View -> Other Windows
 4. Make sure the dropdown for "Default project:" is set to RestaurantReviews.Data
-5. Issue the command "Update-Database" in the Package Manager Console.
+5. Issue the command "Update-Database" in the Package Manager Console.  (if that fails, issue the command:  "EntityFrameworkCore\Update-Database")

 ## Functionality
+There are 3 controllers